ManuelCecere/echo-hilf/README.md

 ## Introduction

-This repository contains the code for a voice-activated bot designed to answer questions in natural language.
-The project uses Streamlit for an interactive frontend, FastAPI for managing backend operations, and integrates OpenAI's API for both speech-to-text and text-to-speech functionalities.
-Questions asked by the user are answered using a combination of RAG (Retrieval-Augmented Generation) for retrieving relevant information, and GPT-4 for generating coherent and contextually appropriate responses.
+This repository hosts the code for a voice-activated customer service bot developed during the 36-hour StartHack hackathon in St.Gallen.
+It is designed to assist users in navigating the canton of St.Gallen's website through voice commands.
+The bot utilizes Streamlit for user interaction, FastAPI for backend processes, and leverages OpenAI's API for converting speech to text and vice versa.
+To answer user queries, it combines Retrieval-Augmented Generation (RAG) with GPT-4 for generating relevant and accurate responses.
+The RAG process involves creating embeddings using the Cohere API from HTML website content and employing Chroma for vector database management.
+For more info on the challenge [here the presentation link.](https://www.canva.com/design/DAGAK87nvNg/QTXV33sKVcL7yYzjJrZ7yw/view?utm_content=DAGAK87nvNg&utm_campaign=designshare&utm_medium=link&utm_source=editor)

 ## Features